mikolalysenko/3d-camera-core/README.md

 var myCamera = createCameraType()

-//Once you have a camera, then you can access the coordinate conversions directly
+//Once you have a camera, then you can access the coordinate conversions directly var dataToClip = myCamera.data.toClip

+//You can also access
+var eyePosition = myCamera.world.origin
 ```

 ## User API